-Dr. Kazuko Behrens, Coordinator
+Dr. Kazuko Behrens

 Associate Professor, Developmental Psychology

-Dr. Behrens’ research mainly focuses on parent-child attachment in US and cross-culturally.
+Dr. Behrens’ research mainly focuses on parent-child atachment in US and cross-culturally.
 Secure attachment predicts better social relationships and general well-being in the course of development.
 She thus hopes to conduct attachment-based intervention studies to promote attachment security.
 Her collaborative research investigates attachment and brain activities, utilizing EEG equipment.

 Dr. Joanne M. Joseph